 When your sales associates are talking to potential customers, it's important that they're engaged in more than just their sales pitch.
 They should be actively getting to know the seniors and their families and asking about their needs and desires.
 This can help them tailor their sales message to the unique needs of each family.
 An active senior will be interested in activities and events, while one who is more of a homebody might be turned off if the salesperson emphasizes these things.

 Start a conversation, and be ready to engage with reluctant movers.
 Talk through their insecurities and address their reservations.

-Freshen up your marketing materials by designing a brochure that speaks to the needs of today's seniors.
-Highlight activities and events, amenities and services and anything that sets you apart from your competition.
-Add testimonials, profiles and quotes from current residents to add a personal touch.
+Freshen up your marketing materials by designing a brochure that speaks to the needs of today's older adults.
+Highlight activities and events, amenities and services, and anything that sets you apart from your competition.
+Add testimonials, profiles, and quotes from current residents to add a personal touch.
 And include photos that show seniors living and engaging in your community.

 Be aware of the language you're using to describe your facility.
 In fact, consider doing away with the word "facility" altogether, as it can sound a bit cold and impersonal.
 Use "community" instead.
 As opposed to "units," call them "apartments."
 Language like this is more friendly and warm and doesn't evoke bleak images of sterile hospitals.